Cubeir/Vanilla-RTX-App/README.md

 - `Roughness control`
   Increases roughness on materials using a decaying curve function to impact glossy surfaces more than already-rough surfaces, for example, high positive values allow alignment with Vibrant Visuals' PBR artstyle.
   Metalness is slightly reduced in relation to how much roughness is boosted.
-For negative values, extremely rough surfaces are instead made less rough, and metalness is amplified in relation to how much roughness boost would've taken place if the given value was a positive.
+With negative values, extremely rough surfaces are instead made less rough, and metalness is amplified in relation to how much roughness boost would've taken place if the given value was a positive.

 - `Lazify surface normals`
   Uses a modified color texture to make heightmaps/normal maps less refined.
 The given number determines effectiveness `(0 = no change, 255 = fully lazy)`.
-For normal maps, not all original detail is lost even at 255, instead it is partially blended and overlayed, the final normal map always retains the same overall intensity as the starting normal map.
+For normal maps in particular, not all original detail is lost even at 255, instead it is partially blended and overlayed, the final normal map always retains the same overall intensity as the starting normal map.
   > Note: Assuming the resource pack isn't already shoddy, a tame value of 1-10 can be beneficial by adding a subtle layer of organic detail.
   > This option works only if the normal map or heightmap resolution matches the color texture; therefore, it has no impact on Opus variant of Vanilla RTX.